CF Montréal: 2015–present

-CF Montréal finished the 2022 MLS season in second place in the Eastern Conference and third place overall, the club`s highest finish since their inaugural 2012 season in MLS.
+CF Montréal finished the 2022 MLS season in second place in the Eastern Conference and third place overall, the club's highest finish since their inaugural 2012 season in MLS.
 The club set a total of 8 new club records including for the number of wins in a season (20) and points in a regular season (65).
 They also set 2 new all-time MLS records for most road wins in a single season (11) and most consecutive road wins (7).
-CF Montréal were knocked out of the 2022 MLS playoffs in the Eastern Conference Semifinals by New York City FC by a score of 3–1, at Stade Saputo.
+CF Montréal were knocked out of the 2022 MLS playoffs in the Eastern Conference Semifinals by New York City FC by a score of 3–1, at Saputo Stadium.
 CF Montréal also set new club records for income earned from the sale of players with the sale of Djordje Mihailovic to AZ Alkmaar, Alistair Johnston to Celtic FC and Ismaël Koné to Watford FC.
 MLS 2022 Coach of the Year candidate, Wilfried Nancy left the club and signed with Columbus Crew in December 2022 and was replaced with former D.C.
 United head coach Hernán Losada.
 It was reported that Nancy had agreed with management to finish the season with CF Montréal following a verbal conflict with club owner, Joey Saputo, after a 3–0 loss to Sporting Kansas City in July but that he would be leaving the club after the end of the season.

+On June 27, 2023, CF Montréal manager Losada gave six Québecois players a start in a 1–0 league win over the New England Revolution: it was the highest number of locally-based players ever featured in the starting XI since the team had first joined MLS.

+CF Montréal parted ways with Losada after the 2023 regular season.